Vjumpkung/01204322-Term-Project-Train-Stop/mqtt_topics.md

 spontaneous command

 - publishers
-  - control board (save locally for control logic, display and publish on manual mode change command)
+  - control board (save locally for control logic, display, and publish on manual mode change command)
-  - web ui (save locally for manual gate control, display and publish on manual mode change command)
+  - web ui (save locally for manual gate control, display, and publish on manual mode change command)
 - subscribers
   - control board (subscribe and save locally for control logic and display)
   - web ui (subscribe and save locally for manual gate control and display)